mtpradoc/Machine_Learning_and_Deep_Learning/README.md

 # Machine_Learning
-This a repo with a series of exercises to lead you in the basics of Machine Learning.
+This is a repo with a series of exercises to lead you into Machine Learning and Deep Learning.
 Have fun!